Akiyaaaaaa/omni-lite-fuzzy/README.md

 - **Lightweight Defuzzification:** \* High-precision discrete Centroid (Center of Gravity) for Mamdani.
   - Ultra-fast Weighted Average for Sugeno and Tsukamoto.
 - **Intuitive OOP API:** Easy to read, easy to write, and easy to maintain.

 ---

-## 🚀 Why OmniLiteFuzzy? (vs. eFLL)

-Many popular fuzzy logic libraries (like eFLL) rely heavily on dynamic object creation for every Rule, Antecedent, and Consequent.
-While conceptually pure, this consumes massive amounts of SRAM and CPU cycles.

-**OmniLiteFuzzy simplifies this:**

-1. It collapses the Antecedent/Consequent chain into a single, highly efficient `FuzzyRule` object.
-2. It uses optimized discrete numerical integration for Mamdani, running exponentially faster on simple processors.
-3. It includes native `omni_min` and `omni_max` template functions, freeing it from the standard `<algorithm>` library bloat.

----